-[no] ip igmp query-drop [vlan vlan-id]
+[no] ip igmp query-drop

 This command can be used to drop any query packets received on the specified interface.
 If this switch is acting as a Querier, this prevents it from being affected by messages received from another Querier.